 And furthermore, when I say I am single, Why do people suddenly feel empathy and sorrow for me?
 Is it because of my age?
 Or is it because society has determined that if we are in our mid 30s, we have to be part of some relationship?

-I have been in love.
 I have experience life with another person.
 I have planned my future with another person.
 I have experienced life’s beautiful and not so beautiful realities with another person.
 I have fought tooth and nail with another person, and I have forgiven and made mistakes.

 And I am still happy because of those experiences.